catherine-m-breen/catherine-m-breen/README.md

 check out my website: https://catherine-m-breen.github.io/

-Below are the projects I am currently working on:
+Below are the code projects I am currently working on:
-- snowpoles -- a repository for a keypoint detection model to extract snow depth from snowpoles.
+- **snowpoles** -- a repository for a keypoint detection model to extract snow depth from snowpoles.
 Paper is under review at Water Resources Research!
-- CV4Ecology/snow-Dayz -- beta-model for a classifier to detect winter weather from camera traps using combined audio and visual information.
+- **CV4Ecology/snow-Dayz** -- beta-model for a classifier to detect winter weather from camera traps using combined audio and visual information.
 Come check out the paper at CVPR Seattle 2024!

 <!--